China – Basic Ice Climbing Course + Mt Siguniang Dafeng Climb

 Mt Siguniang is rise between Haizi Gou and Changping Gou.
 Mt Siguniang encompasses four peaks: DaFeng (Big Peak or 1st peak / 5038m), ErFeng (2nd peak / 5276m), SanFeng (3rd peak, 5355m), and Yaomei Feng (4th peak, 6250m).
 Aside from Yaomei Feng, the other three lower peaks are regular mountaineering destinations through all seasons.

-Mt Siguniang DaFeng (四姑娘山大峰 or 大姑娘山; literally: "peak of the oldest sister", 5038 m) is considered as a trekking peak and suitable for those who have been trekking below 5000m and want to attempt a 1st 5000ers peak.
+Mt Siguniang DaFeng (四姑娘山大峰 or 大姑娘山; literally: "peak of the oldest sister", 5038 m).
+It is a suitable for those who have trekked or climbed peaks below 5000m and want to attempt a 1st 5000ers peak.
 While Dafeng/1st sister Peak is rated as relatively easier to trek then the 2nd and 3rd Peak, the climb can be strenuous due to the altitude.
-In winter, the trek becomes tougher due to the extreme cold weather and snow conditions.
-Crampons and, at times, double boots are needed for the climb.
+In winter, the trek can become tougher due to the colder weather.
+In extreme cold winter situation, which is not so common these days, the snow conditions may warrant the use of crampons and, at times, double boots for the summit climb.

 Ice Climbing & Trekking Seasons